The teenager was found in an informal settlement.

 “The uncle owed her money and told her he would take her for a surprise to pay her back.
 Because she knew him, she did not suspect anything.”

-Instead, the man allegedly took her to a home in Lindelani, where she was held captive and allegedly abused her.
+Instead, the man allegedly took her to a home in Lindelani, where she was held captive.

 “For the first few days, he locked her up with no food and only a bucket for a toilet.
 He would return every two days, give her food, force her to drink alcohol, and then leave again.”